rust-lang/book/src/ch04-02-references-and-borrowing.md

   |     ^^^^^^^^^^^
 ```

 Just as variables are immutable by default, so are references.
-We’re not allowed
+We’re not
-to modify something we have a reference to.
+allowed to modify something we have a reference to.

 ### Mutable References

-We can fix this error with just a small tweak:
+We can fix the error in the code from Listing 4-9 with just a small tweak:

 <span class="filename">Filename: src/main.rs</span>